Browsed by

 Early Schools of Haywood County, from Goodspeed’s History (1887)

 Transcribed by Jane Norton Powell in 2005 for the USGenWeb Archives.
 No copyright infringement is intended.
-Click here to view the original page.
 Note: The TNGenWeb Project does not endorse the use of culturally insensitive language.
 On this abstract, please note certain original words are included for context.
 Source: Goodspeed, History of Tennessee, 1887, page 828.
 The first school-house in Haywood County was built in the Taylor neighborhood by the Taylors and others.
-It was also used for the holding…
+It was also used for the holding of religious services.
+The name of…

 Read More Read More